 Dreaming about Japan for your next international trip?
 You’re not the only one.
-And while you might have a handle on your itinerary and food bucketlist, you can’t neglect the far more boring parts of arriving in Japan.
+And while you might have a handle on your itinerary and food goals, you can’t neglect the far more boring parts of arriving in Japan.

 Do you need a visa?
 What about vaccinations?
-Can I bring vegemite?
+Can I bring Vegemite?
 These are all important things to know before landing in Japan.
-You really don’t want to be turned back at the border, afterall.
+You really don’t want to be turned back at the border, after all.
 So here’s everything you need to know to make arriving in Japan as smooth as possible.

-NOTE: While we do our best to ensure information provided here is accurate, things can change.
+Note: While we do our best to ensure information provided here is accurate, things can change.
 We always advise checking official sources like the Visiting Japan website and your nearest Embassy of Japan for the most up-to-date information.

 Suggested Activity

-What is required to enter Japan now?
+What is required to enter Japan?

-Narita Airport mid-pandemic. | Photo by Friend of TC
+Narita Airport. | Photo by Friend of TC

 Do you need COVID-19 vaccinations to enter Japan?